|

 Research, publications and grants

-Other interests include algorithm design, cryptography and information security, combinatorics, and the development of programming competitions.
+Other research interests include algorithm design, computational complexity, cryptography, combinatorics, and the development of programming competitions.

 (Back to contents...)